 Non-Sarawakian men married to Sarawakians are required to apply for the long term social visit pass if they choose to live in Sarawak.
 In 2020, Sarawak halted work endorsements on the long term social visit pass to spouses, but the work endorsements are allowed again starting late 2023.
 There are minimum stay requirements before an applicant can apply for the work endorsement, and may depend on the nationality of the applicant.

-Alternatively, husbands can also apply for a work permit, also known as the Spouse Programme (Employment Pass).
+Alternatively, husbands can also apply for the Spouse Programme (Employment Pass), which is a work permit.
 However, the requirements are narrow.
 The applicant MUST work for a Sarawakian based Sdn Bhd with at least RM250,000 paid up capital.
 Secondly, the applicant must demonstrate special skills that are important to the State Government of Sarawak.
 Lastly, the applicant must be hired in a position that pays them at least RM3,000 monthly.
 On top of this, there are restricted sectors, which are not made known to the applicants when they apply.
 These can be hard requirements to meet.
 With few expat jobs available in Sarawak, many non-Sarawakian husbands continue to work in the dark or refrain from working to avoid breaking any immigration rules.

 How about Permanent Residency?